skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 the man who brought the offering (v.
 16a), which is introduced with a *wyyqtl* form, that leads to the climactic retort by the priest’s servant (v.
 16b—using a *wqtl* chain form).

-6 This employment of an imperfective to point forward may be compared to the use of the historical present in Greek to present the concluding event of an episode when the event points forward to a later episode (Levinsohn 2000:206, 245).
-See also Longacre’s observation that the *wqtl* chain form of *wayhî* ‘it happened’ is used to point forward to a climactic event (1994:84, 95).

-7 Cross-linguistically, it is common for the event that immediately precedes the climax to be backgrounded in some way; see Levinsohn 1991:150 on this phenomenon in Inga (Quechuan).

 ## *References*